RestorationsSOS.com - Fire and Water Damage Restoration

 After taking steps to protect and secure your property and personal belongings, the next important step is damage assessment.

-Understanding the extent of the damage caused to the structure and personal belongings will help your insurance adjuster to efficiently process the damage claim.
+Understanding the extent of the damage caused to the structure and personal belongings will help your insurance adjuster efficiently process the damage claim.

 Structural Damage Assessment